 However, putting the heating and ventilation controls – including those for the air-conditioning where fitted – on the far side of the gearlever pod is a bit of a fail from an ergonomics perspective.

 And pre-2018 facelift models (above) suffer from fiddly radio controls and limited in-cab storage.

-Significant interior improvements for the 2018 Transit Custom facelift
+Significant interior improvements for the Transit Custom facelift from 2018

 The Transit Custom’s cab has always looked smart, but it’s never been the most practical – or the easiest to use.
 For the 2018 facelift Ford has completely turned this around, boosting the functionality of the interior with what it claims is a ‘class-leading’ amount of in-cab stowage.

 It’s also entirely revamped the way the Transit Custom looks inside the cabin, while fitting what it says are much harder-wearing materials, especially in critical areas such as the seats.
 The seats themselves have been redesigned to be more comfortable as well.

 As a result of all these changes, not only are there 25 litres of storage space in the instrument panel alone, but higher-specification versions also get a ‘floating’ touchscreen infotainment system like the latest Ford Fiesta.

 While we applaud the additional storage, it is a shame the three new bins on the top of the dashboard don't have lids, meaning everything in them will be on display (and reflecting in the windscreen).
 They're also not that easy to access when driving.

 The new interior door trim design is a triumph, however.
 Now offering three levels of storage and a sensibly placed grab handle, we think most owners will appreciate this added practicality, even if the lowest level is only accessible when the door is open.